apache/struts-site/source/core-developers/bean-configuration.md

 ## Beans

 The bean element has one required attribute, `class`, which specifies the Java class to be created or manipulated.
-A bean can either
+A bean can either:

-1 be created by the framework's container and injected into internal framework objects, or 2 have values injected to its static methods
+1. be created by the framework's container and injected into internal framework objects, or
+2. have values injected to its static methods

 The first use, object injection, is generally accompanied by the `type` attribute, which tells the container which interface this object implements.